kubernetes/website/content/en/docs/tasks/federation/set-up-coredns-provider-federation.md

  - `serviceType` specifies the type of Kubernetes service to be created for CoreDNS.
 You need to choose either "LoadBalancer" or "NodePort" to make the CoreDNS service accessible outside the Kubernetes cluster.
- - Disable `middleware.kubernetes`, which is enabled by default by setting `middleware.kubernetes.enabled` to false.
+ - Disable `plugins.kubernetes`, which is enabled by default by setting `plugins.kubernetes.enabled` to false.
- - Enable `middleware.etcd` by setting `middleware.etcd.enabled` to
+ - Enable `plugins.etcd` by setting `plugins.etcd.enabled` to
 true.
- - Configure the DNS zone (federation domain) for which CoreDNS is authoritative by setting `middleware.etcd.zones` as shown above.
+ - Configure the DNS zone (federation domain) for which CoreDNS is authoritative by setting `plugins.etcd.zones` as shown above.
- - Configure the etcd endpoint which was deployed earlier by setting `middleware.etcd.endpoint`
+ - Configure the etcd endpoint which was deployed earlier by setting `plugins.etcd.endpoint`

 Now deploy CoreDNS by running